 Usually people focus 80 percent of their efforts on front door methods (applying for open positions, recruiters, online postings) and only 20 percent of their time on back door avenues (unadvertised job market, non-traditional networking, personal branding campaign).
 I’m a HUGE proponent and teacher of more back door methods, which are applicable in all economic times and keep you out of the crowds.
 I recommend that people switch the percentages to 80 percent of their time on back door methods and only 20 percent on front door.
 But nonetheless, having that 20 percent front door working for you while you fish your own ponds is a smart move.

-Here are 5 points to keep in mind to make the most out of recruiter relationships in a tighter employment market:
+Here are 5 points to keep in mind to make the most out of recruiter relationships:

 1. Practice humility.